-Choosing Queue button means you want to continue working with a plan of exporting the file at a later time.
-Click on Queue to send the export video file to Adobe media Encoder program which allows export of videos in batches at a later time.
+Choosing the Queue button means you want to continue working with a plan of exporting the file at a later time.
+Click on Queue to send the export video file to Adobe media Encoder program which allows the export of videos in batches at a later time.

 Step 7 Ensure you play before you upload.

-Do not just upload to YouTube immediately.
+Do not just upload it to YouTube immediately.
 It is advisable to play it on your computer to ensure that what you want to upload is of the highest quality that you expect to present for your viewing audience.